disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 ### Currently **not** supported (in particular)

-Smithy has a `resource` type of shape, that represent CRUD specialised services.
+Smithy has a `resource` type of shape, that represents CRUD specialised services.
 It is currently not supported in smithy4s.